jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

   - Modified `getWeatherDataByCoords` and `getWeatherDataByZip` to throw these custom errors based on HTTP status codes (429 for rate limit, others for generic API failures).
   - Updated `src/app/page.tsx` to catch these specific error types, store the detailed rate limit message, and conditionally render `RateLimitCard` or `GenericErrorCard` components.
   - Modified `src/components/RateLimitCard.tsx` to accept and display a dynamic `message` prop, providing specific feedback on which rate limit was exceeded.
 Initially, rate limit errors were expected to return a 429 status code, but further investigation revealed they return a 400 status code with a specific 'reason' in the JSON response.
 The implementation was updated to reflect this, parsing the 'reason' to provide specific rate limit messages (e.g., "Daily API request limit exceeded.") to the user via the `RateLimitCard` component.
+- **HTTP Request Caching**: Implemented caching for weather data API calls using `lru-cache`.
+  - Installed `lru-cache` dependency.
+  - Created `src/lib/cache.ts` to initialize and export an `LRUCache` instance with a 30-minute TTL and `ForecastData` type for type safety.
+  - Integrated caching logic into `src/lib/weather.ts`'s `getWeatherDataByCoords` and `getWeatherDataByZip` functions.
+  - Cache keys are generated based on a combination of location data (latitude/longitude or zip code) and the selected date, ensuring unique and type-specific cache hits.
+  - Updated `src/lib/weather.test.ts` to include tests for caching behavior, verifying that API calls are skipped on cache hits.

 ## 3. Next Steps